nimitbhargava/Google-Watchlist-Quick-Open/walkthrough.md

         - **Hero Video**: Does the video at the top start playing automatically?
 Is it muted?
         - Are the other images (Features) displayed correctly?
         - Is the layout responsive?
+    - **Check Privacy Policy**:
+        - Scroll to the footer.
+        - Click the "Privacy Policy" link.
+        - Does it open `privacy.html`?
+        - Does the content look correct?

 ## Troubleshooting
 - **Video not playing?**